oyatziry/QuizMe/README.md

 My inspiration to create this app was to get familiar with the MERN tech stack.

+The backend of this application can be found [here](https://github.com/oyatziry/QuizMe-API).

 ## Technologies
 - React
 - Express